benPesso/flutter_decorated_icon/README.md

 ## Usage

-To use this plugin, add `decorated_icon` as a [dependency in your pubspec.yaml file](https://flutter.io/using-packages/).
+To use this package, add `decorated_icon` as a [dependency in your pubspec.yaml file](https://flutter.io/using-packages/).

 ## Example